 Rinse and soak sago

-So while the sago soaks, add water and spices (cinnamon, cloves, cardamom) to a medium sized saucepan on high heat and bring up to a roaring boil.
+Add water and spices (cinnamon, cloves, cardamom) to a medium sized saucepan on high heat and bring up to a roaring boil.
 Boil for about 5 minutes (or longer if you want a stronger spiced flavor).
+Then stir in the soaked sago pearls.

-Next, stir in the soaked sago pearls, reduce the heat to medium, and continue to boil, stirring non-stop, until the pearls are completely translucent.
-This may take about 5-8 minutes.
+Reduce the heat to medium, and continue to boil, stirring non-stop, until the pearls are completely translucent.
+This will take just a few minutes.

 Sweetening your Sago Porridge

-As a child, my parents sweetened our porridges with powdered full cream milk or evaporated milk and brown sugar, or condensed milk.
-In my quest to choose more dairy-free options and because dairy gives my children tummy troubles, I sweetened my porridge with coconut milk and sweetened condensed coconut milk.
+As a child, my parents sweetened our porridges with powdered full cream milk or evaporated milk and brown sugar, or condensed milk, when they had it.
+In my quest to choose more dairy-free options I sweeten my porridge with coconut milk and sweetened condensed coconut milk or to keep it completely refined sugar free I use maple syrup or honey instead of the sweetened coconut condensed milk.

 Storage